thoughtbot/ruby-science/book/solutions/use_convention_over_configuration.md

 # Use convention over configuration

-Ruby's metaprogramming allows you to avoid boilerplate and duplication by relying more on conventions.
-Although depending on class names can be constricting in some situations, careful application of conventions will make your applications less tedious and more bug-proof.
+Ruby's metaprogramming allows us to avoid boilerplate code and duplication by relying on conventions for class names, file names, and directory structure.
+Although depending on class names can be constricting in some situations, careful use of conventions will make your applications less tedious and more bug-proof.

 ### Uses